UKRAINE EMERGENCY APPEAL

 Our activities include:

 - Emergency rehabilitation services in hospitals, health centres, collective shelters, orphanages.
-Our teams have already conducted almost 500 rehabilitation sessions and trained over 50 hospital staff in rehabilitation specialisms such as burns and post-amputation care.
+Our teams have already conducted over 16,000 rehabilitation sessions and trained over 504 hospital staff in rehabilitation specialisms such as burns and post-amputation care.

 - Mental health and psychological support services for injured and traumatised people.
-Our teams have already delivered 30 group sessions and 52 individual sessions.
+Our teams have already delivered 3,700 group and individual sessions to nearly 7,000 individuals.
 We have a mobile team supporting 7 centres hosting displaced people and we are supporting a 24-hour mental health hotline in collaboration with local partners.

 - Humanitarian logistics services to facilitate the storage and delivery of humanitarian goods.
 Our focus is on temperature-controlled storage for medical supplies, as well as last-mile transportation to hard-to access zones.
 We have already ensured the successful delivery of almost 40 shipments to areas under hostilities or close to the frontline.
 Our logistics platform is supporting 7-10 shipments of vital goods per week to help other humanitarian organisations meet the essential needs of conflict-affected populations.